cirept/salesforceToolbar/README.md

 1. Click the Email icon

-2. A new tab will open with the Salesforce 'Send an Email' page
+~2.
+A new tab will open with the Salesforce 'Send an Email' page~
+2. You will be lead to the 'Send Email' screen.

 3. The email text areas will be filled out.
     - To:   (auto filled with owner email)